nino-b/IndexedDB-Library/README.md

 - The code is written in JavaScript instead of TypeScript.
 - Detailed comments have been added to explain the workings of the library.
 - Some variable names have been changed to make them more familiar and understandable.
+- The use of '.then()' has been replaced with 'async/await'.
 - Additional features.

 ## Usage